-If replacement parts are required, please see Figure 10 for part descriptions and part numbers.
+If replacement parts are required, please see Figure 10 and Figure 11 for part descriptions and part numbers.

-CLEANING INSTRUCTIONS:

-Clean outer cladding of

-cylinder with a soft cloth

-dampened with warm water

-only.
-Do not use abrasive or

-aggressive cleaning

-materials, such as alcohol or

-petroleum based solvents, as

-this may damage the surface

-of the product.
+INSTRUCTIONS: CLEANING Clean outer cladding cylinder with a soft cloth dampened with warm water only.
+Do not use abrasive or aggressive cleaning materials, such as alcohol or petroleum based solvents, as this may damage the surface of the product.